willroberts/raven-shield-2020/README.md

 ### Multi-Player

 On September 4 2016, Ubisoft shut down the authentication servers for Raven Shield.
-We use OpenRVS to point our clients at a new set of authentication servers so we can still play the game together.
+We use OpenRVS to point our clients at a new set of servers so we can still play the game together.

 1. Download the latest version of OpenRVS from [RVSGaming.org](http://rvsgaming.org/Downloads/).
 1. Open `readme.html` to read the documentation.